 This is a popular backcountry skiing trail and also a nice winter hike.
 The trailhead is just before Hyalite Reservoir and the trail is only around 2 miles to the lake.
 You'll find a lot of cross-country skiers at the beginning of the hike.
 The trail climbs steadily through the forest, switchbacking its way to Blackmore Lake.

 Getting there: Hyalite Canyon, take a right towards the well-marked trailhead.
 It is right before you hit the reservoir parking lot.

 Photo credit: Zac Finley

-A popular cross-country ski trail and a perfect one for a winter hike with the kids.
+A popular cross-country ski trail and a perfect choice for a winter hike with the kids.
 History Rock is a 1.4 mile hike to the rock itself and once there, kids love to check out all the names engraved on the giant rock over the years.
 It has little elevation gain, but a few short steep sections.
-This hike stays relatively quiet year round.
+This hike stays relatively quiet year-round.
 If you want to hike further, the trail continues on.
 If you are feeling really ambitious you can follow the trail all the way South Cottonwood Creek!

 Getting there: Hyalite Canyon, past Langohr Campground, take a right at the well-marked trailhead before the reservoir.

 A frozen waterfall is a sight to behold and Ousel Falls in Big Sky is an easy one to get to in the winter.
 It's a 1.6-mile hike to the waterfall with little elevation gain.
 It's an easy drive to the trailhead because it is close to Big Sky.
 This trail gets quite a bit of use, so the snow stays nicely packed down.

 Getting there: Take Us 191 and go right towards Big Sky.
 Take a let on Ousel Falls Rd to the trailhead.

 Photo credit: Zach Menk